dnypham/ajax-project/README.md

 # Brew Discovery (Not complete, work in progress)

-A dynamic web application for beer enthusiasts to discover new breweries.
+A dynamic JavaScript web application for beer enthusiasts to discover new breweries.

 ## Live Demo